 Wherever we use the term “Data”, this refers collectively to Corporate Data and Personal Data.

 Wherever we use the term “we” or “our” “us”, we mean HSBC Group companies which act as a data controller in respect of your personal data.
-Unless otherwise stated below, the data controller for the purposes of this notice will be HSBC France Bank, Stockholm Filial.
+Unless otherwise stated below, the data controller for the purposes of this notice will be HSBC Continental Europe Bank, Sweden Filial.